Access Webinars, Working Groups, Meeting Archives, and to Receive News Updates

 · Current co-chairs are: Leka Papazisi (ATCC), Kirsten Parratt (NIST), and Sangeeta Khare (FDA).
 IMMSA Steering Committee Members: Nancy J. Lin (NIST), Scott Tighe (UVM)

-In 2025, the IMMSA-Cell E&V working group is planning to launch an interlaboratory study focused on total cell body enumeration method characterization.
+In 2025, the IMMSA-Cell E&V working group is running an interlaboratory study focused on total cell body enumeration method characterization.
 The goal is to evaluate variability in microbial enumeration across methods and labs, and survey measurement capabilities in the WG; it is not a performance or proficiency test.